 It appears this service has gone off the radar and returned to the business of selling Insurance for Children.
+I guess they were wrong when they said RESPs are too Hard for Mommies?

 This is what I keep seeing and reading, and it makes me (as a father of 3 smart, sophisticated young ladies, and a wife who is much smarter than me) absolutely irate.
 The dumbing down of most things (OK everything) is annoying enough, but the portrayal that Mothers and Parents (in general) can’t understand a simple financial idea like an RESP is insulting.